stackabletech/docker-images/airflow/opa-auth-manager/airflow-2/README.md

-# Airflow OPA auth manager
+# Airflow 2 OPA auth manager

-Auth manager for Airflow which delegates the authorization to an Open Policy Agent
+Auth manager for Airflow 2 which delegates the authorization to an Open Policy Agent

-[Poetry](https://python-poetry.org/) is used to build the project:
+[uv](https://docs.astral.sh/uv/) is used to build the project:

-    poetry build
+    uv build

 The unit tests can be run as follows:

-    poetry run pytest
+    uv run pytest